Contemporary African Art through a Different Lens

 Ayogu Kingsley

-Ayogu brings these figures to life taking them out of the history books and placing them directly in front of you.
-Looking at his paintings you feel you’ve met these historic figures.
+Ayogu brings these historical figures vividly to life, lifting them from the pages of history and placing them directly before the viewer.
+His portraits create an uncanny sense of presence—looking at them, you feel as though you’ve met these icons face to face.

 Gustavo Nazareno